AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 ## Training soundness and certificate soundness are separate

-The distinction becomes operational when training ends: we freeze the network and run a sound verifier over the full allowed region.
+The distinction becomes operational when training ends.
+We freeze the network and run a sound verifier over the full allowed region.
 Every property proved by that verifier has a valid certificate, regardless of the objective that produced the network.